 EDUCATION AND EXPERIENCE:

-• Master’s Degree in Higher Education or Social Work with experience working with students with disabilities preferred or Bachelor’s Degree in Special Education or Rehabilitation or similar area
+• Master’s Degree in Higher Education or Counseling with experience working with students with disabilities preferred or Bachelor’s Degree in Special Education or related field.

-• Minimum of 1-2 years’ experience in student disability services, and/or a related field.
+• Minimum of 1-2 years’ experience in student disability services, and/or student affairs.

-• Excellent organizational, written, verbal & electronic communication skills coupled with sensitivity to issues of diversity.
+• Excellent organizational, written, verbal & electronic communication skills, coupled with knowledge of assistive technology.

-• Works as part of a collaborative team focused on providing high quality services to students with disabilities.
+• Able to work as part of a collaborative team focused on providing high quality services to students with disabilities.

-• Demonstrates ability to exercise good judgment and sound decision making skills.
+• Demonstrated ability to exercise good judgment and sound decision making skills.